chan811/wi21-cse110-lab4/part1/part1.md

   3
   2
 ```
-- this is because 1 is printed first then a timeout is set for 3 and 2 and then 4 is printed next, then the timeout for 3 is set off so 3 is printed and lastly the timeout for 2 is done so 2 is printed
+- this is because 1 is printed first then a timer is set for 3 and 2 and then 4 is printed next, then the timer for 3 is set off so 3 is printed and lastly the timer for 2 is done so 2 is printed